AnthonyRqqq/talaria/README.md

 ## Description

  Talaria Quotes generates a random inspirational quote utilizing the ZenQuotes API.

  It queries for a random quote at every page load, as well as at every click of the "New Quote" button.

  These quotes stem from a variety of authors and spokespeople across various time periods and backgrounds.

-Quotes are limited to 5 responses per 30 second period due to the API.
+ Quotes are limited to 5 responses per 30 second period due to limitations surrounding the API.

 ## License